NatVanG/PBI-InspectorV2/README.md

 ## Thanks :pray:

 Thanks to [Michael Kovalsky](https://github.com/m-kovalsky) of [Semantic Link Labs](https://github.com/microsoft/semantic-link-labs) fame and [Rui Romano](https://github.com/ruiromano) for their feedback on this project.
-Thanks also to [Luke Young](https://www.linkedin.com/in/luke-young-2301/) for creating the PBI Inspector logo.
+Thanks also to [Luke Young](https://www.linkedin.com/in/luke-young-2301/) for creating the original PBI Inspector logo and this new V2 version.

 Special thanks also to [David Mitchell](https://www.linkedin.com/in/davidmitchell85) for his unwavering support and advocacy of PBI Inspector.
 Check out [David's Microsoft blog post and tooling](https://www.microsoft.com/en-us/microsoft-fabric/blog/2024/12/02/automate-your-migration-to-microsoft-fabric-capacities/) for automating the migration of workspaces from Power BI Premium to Microsoft Fabric capacities.